semagrow/kobe/operator/readme.md

       language: sparql
       queryString: "SELECT ?predicate ?object WHERE { ............"
 ```
+- Under _spec.datasets.name[*]_ you must write down the name of the datasets your benchmark will include.
+The names must
+be the same as the metadata.name of the KobeDataset custom resources defined above.
+- Under _spec.queries[*]_ you must write down the queries of your benchmark.
+Query name is the name of the query .Language
+for now should always be sparql and queryString should be the string that contains your query.
+Apply the yaml again by issuing `kubectl apply -f my-kobe-benchmark.yaml`.
+You will get a message that the resource has been created

 ## KobeFederator ##
 A KobeFederator resource defines a federator.
-For semagrow the yaml is already supplied here.
+For semagrow the yaml is already supplied under _operator/deploy/yamls/federators_.
-For a federator in general in order to be "kobe ready"  some things need to supplied that will be described in detail.
+For a federator in general in order to be able to get benchmarked with kobe some things need to supplied that will be described in detail in a bit.
 The yaml archetype is the following.

 ```